yairgil/Docker-Provider/README.md

 │   │   ├── main.ps1                   - Windows Agent container entry point
 │   │   ├── setup.ps1                  - setup file for Windows Agent Container Image
 │   ├── .../                           - yamls and configuration files to install the Azure Monitor for containers on K8s cluster(s)
+├── scripts/                           - scripts for onboarding, troubleshooting and preview scripts related to Azure Monitor for containers
-├── onboardingscripts/                 - scripts for onboarding for Azure Monitor for containers agent to non-AKS clusters ├── source/                            - source code
+│   ├── troubleshoot/                  - scripts for troubleshooting of Azure Monitor for containers onboarding issues │   ├── onboarding/                    - scripts related to Azure Monitor for containers onboarding for non-AKS and preview AKS features
+├── source/                            - source code
 │   ├── code/                          - source code
 │   │   ├── go/                        - plugins code in go